-In the annals of cinematic history, certain films have stood the test of time to emerge as timeless classics, revered for their innovative storytelling, thematic depth, and lasting impact on audiences.
+In the annals of cinema’s history, certain films have stood the test of time to emerge as timeless classics, revered for their innovative storytelling, thematic depth, and lasting impact on audiences.

 In the pantheon of Indian cinema, one such film stands out — Awaara, directed by and starring the legendary Raj Kapoor.

-So, for this essay, I decided to do something a little different and delve into the narrative complexities and thematic richness of both films before I explain why Awaara beats out Citizen Kane.
+So, for this essay, I decided to do something a little different and delve into the narrative complexities and thematic richness of both films before I explain why Awaara, in my opinion, beats Citizen Kane.

 Consider yourself warned: Spoilers Ahead!